arch-user-sudo/Prebuilt-DWL-setup/README.md

-     Will add .config Folders Soon

-    # Prebuilt-DWL-setup
+    Prebuilt-DWL-setup
-    DWL setup

-    ~ { Copy the files inside of the JT folder to your home folder and use $SUPER + W to launch a custom control panel for managing wifi audio and bluetooth.
-This picture sets the wallpaper aswell.
+    * Copy the files inside of the JT folder to your home folder and use $SUPER + W to launch a custom control panel for managing wifi audio and bluetooth. ( Wallpaper will not work if files are not copied aswell as the connection panel. )

     ## NB ##
     This was designed for arch linux using pipewire Network Manager and Bluez.